 1) Use or purchase any container clearly marked with the recycling symbol

 2) Receive a free recycling sticker from the Town of North Hempstead to utilize

 3) Purchase a recycling container from the Town of North Hempstead

 Recycle Your Electronic Waste!

-E-waste (computers, TV's, printers, monitors, cell phones, and all other electronics, as well as lithium and re-chargeable batteries and all fluorescent light bulbs) are now accepted at the Solid Waste Management Authority located at 802 West Shore Road between the hours of 8:30am and 3:30pm, Monday through Friday.
-These items are also accepted at the Resident Drop-Off Center located at 999 West Shore Road in Roslyn between the hours of 7:30am and 3:30pm on Sundays only.
+E-waste (computers, TV's, printers, monitors, cell phones, and all other electronics, as well as lithium and re-chargeable batteries and all fluorescent light bulbs) is accepted at the Solid Waste Management Authority located at 802 West Shore Road between the hours of 8:30am and 3:30pm, Monday through Friday and at Resident Drop-Off Center located at 999 West Shore Road in Roslyn between the hours of 7:30am and 3:30pm on Sundays only.